Log in

 Show Me A Story: Why Picture Books Matter by Leonard S Marcus

-Leonard S Marcus is a well-known authority on childrfen's literature and that authority shows through in this authoratitive work.
+Leonard S Marcus is a well-known authority on children's literature and that authority shows through in this authoritative work.
 But it's not just what he says - to compile this book, he spoke to 21 of the world's most celebrated authors and illustrators.
-They include Quentin Blake, Eric Carle and Helen Oxenbury. so we know he has spoken to some of the most influential illustrators. he ound out about their childhood, their inspiration, their determination, their mentors, their creative choices, and more.
+They include Quentin Blake, Eric Carle and Helen Oxenbury. so we know he has spoken to some of the most influential illustrators. he found out about their childhood, their inspiration, their determination, their mentors, their creative choices, and more.
 I was particularly interested in the colour illustrations that show just how illustrators reach the finished product - fascinating.
 An excellent book for anyone concerned with children's literature.

 The Telegraph What on Earth Wallbook of Sport by Brian Oliver